ktychn/cse15l-lab-reports/Report1.md

 * Path to a directory:
 ![Image](catDir.png)
 The working directory was /lecture1 when the command was run.
-The output tells you that /messages is a directory, which is true, as /messages is a folder within the /lecture1 directory.
-Since /messages within the /lecture1 directory was found and identified successfully, this command was executed as expected.
-The output is not an error, since you would expect `cat` to give you this output when a directory is input.
+The output tells you that /messages is a directory, as /messages is a folder within the /lecture1 directory.
+This output is an error, since `cat` expects an argument to be a path to a file, but the argument was a path to a directory. `cat` is unable to print the contents of a directory, so `cat` outputs a message to tell the user that the argument was a directory, which `cat` cannot handle properly.

 * Path to a file: